Logiqx/wsw-results/docs/ukwa/proposal-2/README.md

 **Wingfoiling**

+4.1.
 The windsurfing conditions 1.1 - 3.1 will also apply to the UKWA wingfoiling rankings.
+4.1.1.
 The only difference is the use of 25 knots and 23 knots as the criteria for 2.1 and 2.2.1 respectively.

 **Percentages**

-2.1 and 2.2.1 refer to percentages, but the actual calculation will be based upon [floor division](https://www.designgurus.io/answers/detail/what-is-floor-division), only ever rounding down.
+5.1 The criteria for 2.1 and 2.2.1 refer to percentages, but the actual calculation will be based upon [floor division](https://www.designgurus.io/answers/detail/what-is-floor-division).

 circa 25%...
 20 finishers // 4 = 5 and 23 finishers // 4 = 5
 circa 50%...
 20 finishers // 2 = 10 and 23 finishers // 2 = 11